asyncapi/website/pages/blog/new-asyncapi-tools-page.md

 ## Summary

-This project is under my Mentorship program 2022 and was mentored by [Lukasz Gornicki](https://github.com/derberg) and [Maciej Urbańczyk](https://github.com/magicmatatjahu).
-It was an amazing experience to work in this project and create such an automation for AsyncAPI tools.
-Quite a good learning experience as I researched about GitHub APIs, JSON Schema, GitHub Actions and lot more stuff.
-Moreover, I became the maintainer of AsyncAPI website repository and started contributing to organization in lot many ways.
-My work in the project consists of following Pull Requests:
+I completed this project during the 2022 AsyncAPI Mentorship program, mentored by [Lukasz Gornicki](https://github.com/derberg) and [Maciej Urbańczyk](https://github.com/magicmatatjahu).
+It was an amazing experience to work on this project and create an automation for AsyncAPI tools.
+Quite a good learning experience as I researched GitHub APIs, JSON Schema, GitHub Actions, and a lot more stuff.
+Moreover, I became a maintainer of the AsyncAPI website repository and started contributing to the organization in lot many ways.
+My work in the project consists of the following Pull Requests:

 - [feat: tools backend implementation](https://github.com/asyncapi/website/pull/939)
 - [feat: added new /tools page](https://github.com/asyncapi/website/pull/940)
 - [feat: manual tools added to the Tools Dashboard](https://github.com/asyncapi/website/pull/1191)

-You are welcomed to review my work in the program and I will love to get your feedbacks on this.
-You can contact me via [mail](mailto:akshatnema.official@gmail.com) or using DMs in [AsyncAPI Slack](https://asyncapi.com/slack-invite).
-Thanks to AsyncAPI and their community members for proividing me with this opportunity and I'll be looking for more such activities to contribute to the organization.
-Also, we are close to announce the next AsyncAPI Mentorship Program in year 2023 so stay tuned with us on [Slack](https://asyncapi.com/slack-invite).
+You are welcome to review my work in the program and I will love to get your feedback on this.
+You can contact me via [my email](mailto:akshatnema.official@gmail.com) or DM me in [AsyncAPI Slack](https://asyncapi.com/slack-invite).
+Thank you to AsyncAPI and its community members for providing me with this opportunity and I'll be looking for more such activities to contribute to the organization.
+Also, we are close to announcing the next AsyncAPI Mentorship Program in the year 2023, so stay tuned with us on [AsyncAPI Slack](https://asyncapi.com/slack-invite).

 > Photo by DEWALT hand tools: https://www.dewalt.com/products/hand-tools